 Collective data for business strategy

 Another sales invoice benefit is that it can offer collective data which aids in business strategy.
 This sales information can help determine what customers want, what they are willing to pay, and how often they will purchase certain items.
 With this sales invoice data, businesses can make decisions about pricing, marketing, and product development.
-Sales invoices can also be used to track sales of individual items, which can be helpful for businesses that sell products in multiple sizes or colours.
+Sales invoices can also be used to track sales of individual items, which can be helpful for businesses that sell products in multiple sizes or colors.

 What should a sales invoice include?